PowerShell/PowerShell/docs/portable-modules/portable-modules.md

 One simply needs to target `netstandard1.3` and include an appropriate reference assembly for `System.Management.Automation`, see this [example](https://github.com/Jaykul/NetCoreModuleProof).

+`NetStandard` is the formal specification of the .Net apis that are supported by any implementation of .Net that supports that version of the standard.
+Different implementations of .Net include Desktop, Core, and Mono.

 Unfortunately, many (most?) non-trivial modules will not work in with Windows PowerShell unless some [facade assemblies](https://github.com/dotnet/standard/blob/6051a7df6d86353f900c46a64f104593647d2904/docs/history/evolution-of-design-time-assemblies.md) are installed.

 .Net Core refactored the assemblies so that commonly used types from `mscorlib.dll` are now in `System.Runtime.dll` and less commonly used types are in other assemblies.